-However there are disadvantages for freelancers, mostly in the form of additional reporting required from HMRC and Companies House.
+However, there are some disadvantages for freelancers, mostly in the form of additional reporting required from HMRC and Companies House.
 These are called the Directors Fiduciary Responsibilities and are often taken care of by an accountant – although you can do them yourself if you have a head for figures.

 Through our Company Formations service you can set up your very own limited company for just £10 – we’ll even refund the fee if you sign up to Crunch accounting, take up Small Business Insurance, or open a Barclays Business Bank account through our links.